robbert-vdh/yabridge/README.md

 ## TODOs

-There are a few things that should be done before releasing this, including:
+Everything is implemented and ready for release after a few documentation
+updates:

 - Add missing details if any to the architecture section.
 - Rewrite parts of this readme.
-- Briefly verify that this also works fine in Reaper and Ardour.
+- Add a screenshot, because why not?

 ## Tested with

 Yabridge has been verified to work correctly with:

 - Bitwig Studio 3.1 and the beta releases of 3.2
-- Carla 2.1
+- Carla 2.1 (does not support opening multiple symlinked plugins)
 - Ardour 5.12
+- REAPER 6.09 (does not support symlinks)
 - Wine Staging 5.5 and 5.6 (the wine-staging-5.7-1 package currently in Arch and
   Manjaro's repositories is broken because of a regression in application startup behavior)